RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/configure-acls.md

 aliases:
 ---

+You can define your own Redis ACL rules to assign to a data access role or use provided Redis ACLs.

+Redis provides three ACL rules marked with the Redis logo:

+    - **Full Access**: Allows all commands.
+    - **Read-Write**: Allows read and write commands and excludes dangerous commands.
+    - **Read-only**: Allows read commands only.

+ACLs that are not marked with the Redis logo are user-defined ACL rules.

 To configure a Redis ACL that you can assign to a data access role:

 1. Go to **Data Access Control > ACLs** and either select `+` to create a new Redis ACL or point to an existing ACL and select the pencil icon to edit it.